-AKI OJANEN, CEO OF ASPO GROUP, COMMENTS ON THE FIRST QUARTER
+AKI OJANEN, CEO OF ASPO GROUP, COMMENTS ON THE SECOND QUARTER

 (published in the Half Year Financial Report on August 14, 2018)